4 years full-time (plus optional placement year)

 There are opportunities for you to spend time abroad during your course:

 Year 1 provides you with a grounding in electronic principles, circuits, components and devices.
 There's a strong emphasis on mathematics and computing, including learning the C and Python programming languages.
 You'll also develop your practical skills, designing and building complete products as part of laboratories and group projects.
-You'll be introduced to the key concepts and applications of nanoscience.
+You'll be introduced to the key concepts and applications of nanoscience and nanotechnology.

 In addition to the above you will also need to complete our online Academic Integrity module.